 At MathPath, the middle school students will have peers in the age range of 11 to 14 years.

 Secondly, while the highly gifted student benefits from the acceleration provided by skipping of middle school math courses, MathPath instruction should not be skipped by these highly gifted students.

 MathPath is not acceleration but enrichment for the very gifted.

 In short, even if a student has already done all the standard math courses in high school and early college, he or she

 will not have done most of the topics covered at MathPath, and will be challenged and enriched by studying them.

 Families who are concerned whether MathPath is at the right level, either too high or too low, are welcome to inquire with us.
 The first step in helping you make a decision is almost always for you to submit the Qualifying Test.
 If a student thinks s/he has done very well on it and we agree, and the student has already had a lot of enrichment, then sometimes we do recommend application to a high school camp as well as to MathPath.
 We say as well because the most advanced high school camps have become extremely selective about admitting students of middle school age; you have a better chance of admission to MathPath.
 Also, students often overestimate how well they have done on our QT.
 For instance, they think they aced it.
 No one has ever gotten a perfect score on our QT.

 minority students.
-Whereas the US/Canada national population figures show that girls should comprise 50% of the camp enrollment and minorities – other than of oriental descent – at least 25%, the current figures at MathPath are only about 33% and 2%, respectively.
+Whereas the US/Canada national population figures show that girls should comprise 50% of the camp enrollment and that minorities – other than of Asian descent – should comprise at least 25%, the current figures at MathPath are only about 33% and 2%, respectively.
 We are very pleased that since MathPath was founded our percentage of females has risen from 20% to 33% and sometimes higher; but this is not enough.
-While every student at MathPath must qualify based solely on merit, we encourage teachers to ensure that their female and minority students also receive the information on MathPath.
+While every student at MathPath must qualify based solely on merit, we ask teachers to ensure that their female and minority students receive information about MathPath and are encouraged to apply.